ryanduchin/music-video-collector/README.md

   -no 'add song to playlist' option (my decision)

 * small like/follow buttons on thumbnails
   + ** why dont the small buttons fetch from database?
+API/model parse is correct, does collection need parse??

 O ** post/playlist controller needs to send likes/follows
  * other user views